Madman10K/madman10k.github.io/recap-2025.md

 This project is the first large-scale project that I have managed to get to 1.0 status, with its roots starting almost 5 years ago.
 I will try to advertise this project and probably add a number of big changes after I really get some users to really use it in their production applications.

+## What the future entails
+Now to the fun part, trying to foresee the future.
+Here are my predictions/plans for the next 2/3 years:

+1. Start work on 1.X release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework), adding support for Android, iOS and iPadOS
+1. Probably release my first paid application
+1. Releasing the 1.0 version of [tiny.lol](https://tiny.lol), which is going to be a link shortener service
+1. Releasing the 1.0 version of [Youyin](https://youyin.madladsquad.com)
+1. Releasing the 1.0 and possibly 2.0 version of [pkggen](https://pkggen.madladsquad.com)
+1. Probably writing an ebook/creating an online course on software distribution, cross-platform desktop application development or software internationalisation
+1. Maybe I will even start working on a game after all those years?

+### UntitledImGuiFramework 2.0
+The thing is, even though it took 2.5 years to get the 1.0 release off the ground, there is still a lot of places, where the framework lacks functionality due to its current design.

+One of the main issues with the current version of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) is the lack of IME support.
+On desktop this is kind of annoying, since people can still type in text boxes with their IME, but the IME window is located below the window instead of next to the text box in question.
+On mobile and web, however, this is really infuriating, because as you might know, phones and tablets use IME for all their character input.

+To fix this issue, a change of windowing library backend will be required, which is not something that we can do right now.

+OS integration is another issue, where our Wayland support lacks core windowing functions, while integration with the OS global menu on macOS is non-existent.
+Support for Wayland will be easily fixed with time, however the macOS global menu issue has to be resolved using an adapter that will require a breaking change for our components-based system, possibly requiring a great rework or the removal of the titlebar component type.

+### pkggen 1.0
+The [pkggen](https://pkggen.madladsquad.com) utility is my newest project.
+It is a utility for automatically generating, testing and publishing desktop application packages from templates for multiple distributions.
+It is greatly inspired by the [Funtoo Metatools project](https://www.funtoo.org/Funtoo:Metatools), however it is not distribution-specific and can be used by both application developers and distribution maintainers, due to its flexible architecture.

+### Youyin 1.0
+Releasing the 1.0 version of Youyin has been really tricky, due to the need to add more than 5K missing characters to the character database.
+The main bottleneck has been a lack for a tool to easily edit fonts.
+The good news is that at [Heapforge](https://heapforge.com), we're currently working on creating a cross-platform font editing application specifically for those who need to edit large font files.
+This application will also have Youyin/hanzi-writer/make-me-a-hanzi integration to allow users to generate their own characters too.

+### Ebooks and courses
+Given my large amount of knowledge about modern operating systems, desktop application development, software distribution and internationalisation, I have planned to write a number of short ebooks that will give people a quick and easy introduction into these topics.

+I might also create online video courses based on these ebooks in the future.